ballerina-platform/module-ballerina-websocket/websocket-ballerina/Package.md

 }
 ```

 **onConnect remote method**: As soon as the WebSocket handshake is completed and the connection is established, the `onConnect` remote method is dispatched.
-This remote method is only available in the service of the server.

 **onString remote method**: The received text messages are dispatched to this remote method.
 This remote method is not applicable for `SyncClient`